Ensuring Your Children Are Financially Supported

 - One parent having another child

-Salt Lake Child Support Collection Attorneys
+Salt Lake Child Support Collection Lawyers

 If your former spouse is not making child support payments, you cannot deny parent-time, also known as visitation, to him or her.
 However, you can sue for failure to pay and for the amount owed in back payments.
 At Brown Family Law, our attorneys are diligent in their efforts to collect on back child support and may be able to request that attorney fees are included in the amount your former spouse owes.